Vector Similarity: Going Beyond Full-Text Search | Qdrant

 Reversed triplet loss

 Multiple positive-negative pairs can be provided to make the discovery process more accurate.
-Worth mentioning, that as well as in NN training, the dataset may contain noise and some portion of contradictory information, so a discovery process should be tolerant to this kind of data imperfections.
+Worth mentioning, that as well as in NN training, the dataset may contain noise and some portion of contradictory information, so a discovery process should be tolerant of this kind of data imperfections.

 Sample pairs